โ† Back to Home

 Target Market

-Primary customer segment: Fast-growing engineering organizations (50-500 developers) experiencing Decision Amnesia as they scale.
+Primary customer segment: Fast-growing engineering organizations (50-500 developers) experiencing Decision Drift as they scale.

 Ideal customer profile: Teams deploying AI coding assistants, scaling rapidly, or with distributed/remote engineering teams where context loss is acute.